rocket-pool/old.docs.rocketpool.net/src/guides/node/hybrid.md

 ## Configuring UFW

 If you currently have `ufw` enabled, then it's likely that you don't have rules in place to allow Rocket Pool's Docker containers to access your external clients.
+If you have not created the Rocket Pool's docker containers, please do so first before continuing.

 Start by getting the subnet that Docker is currently using:
 ```shell